Program and Course Search

 COOP 101 Co-op Education Work Term (worth 6 credits) can replace any second-year course except ADMN 297 Entrepreneurship.
 In this option, the net increase in program credits is three.

-ADMN 399 Directed Studies (3) can replace second-year course with school chair approval.
+ADMN 399 Directed Studies (3) can replace a second-year course with school chair approval.

 Note: